A variety of circumstances surrounding our development make us

 trade-ins that found their way to Jerome Avenue.
 Most of these cars

-were purchased from the hundreds of new car dealers in the Northeast
+were purchased from new car dealers in the Northeast

 who were too busy selling new cars to bother about used.
 It was a great environment to learn

 the intricacies of the wholesale automobile business and the perfect place for the birth of a guidebook.

 In the early 1990's, the majority of dealers from Jerome Ave. moved 10

 miles west to our current location in the adjoining boroughs of